kompanie-dev/reagenz/template-project/README.md

 ## TODO

-* Add a .gitignore file
+* Add your .gitignore file
 * Add information about your project here